MECHTI1/ZincSight/README.md

 ZincSight
 =========

-Interpretable prediction of zinc ion location in proteins with ZincSight.
+ZincSight is a computational tool for the accurate and interpretable prediction of zinc ion binding sites in proteins.
 The tool is optimized for high-throughput analyses while maintaining accuracy.

 ## Features